 by Martha Stoddard Holmes

-About Martha Stoddard Holmes
+about Martha Stoddard Holmes

 Martha Stoddard Holmes is Professor of Literature and Writing Studies at California State University, San Marcos.
 She is the author of Fictions of Affliction: Physical Disability in Victorian Culture (2004) and coeditor of The Teacher’s Body: Embodiment, Authority, and Identity in the Academy (2003) and has published extensively on the cultural history of the body from the Victorian era to the present, including Victorian representations of disability and the public culture of cancer.
 She is currently working on a graphic narrative (comic) about ovarian cancer.
 Stoddard Holmes is Associate Editor of Literature and Medicine, the Journal of Bioethical Inquiry, the Journal of Medical Humanities, and the Journal of Literary and Cultural Disability Studies.